Same-sex marriage in Aruba, Curaçao and Sint Maarten: Discriminatory exclusion from marriage

-On 12 July 2024 the Supreme Court of the Netherlands upheld the lower court ruling, effectively legalizing same-sex marriage in Aruba and Curaçao with immediate effect.
+On 12 July 2024, the Supreme Court of the Netherlands upheld the lower court ruling, effectively legalizing same-sex marriage in Aruba and Curaçao with immediate effect.
 Solicitor General Gerbrant Snijders had earlier advised the Supreme Court to preserve the ruling of the Joint Court of Justice.
 Senator Miguel Mansur welcomed the court ruling, describing it as "an amazing victory which applies to Aruba, Curaçao, and by implication St. Maarten.
 Aruba progresses into a society with less discrimination, more tolerance, and acceptance."
 State Secretary for Kingdom Relations and Digitalisation Zsolt Szabó, on behalf of the Dutch Government, also welcomed the court ruling, saying, "This is very good news for the community.
 Of course the ruling still needs to be studied further, but I am happy to hear that we are one step closer – that everyone can simply marry the person he or she loves, regardless of gender."
 The ruling did not explicitly legalize same-sex marriage in Sint Maarten.
 Senator Melissa Gumbs told The Washington Blade that the ruling "could very well have some bearing on our situation here.
 I'm definitely looking into it.
 We're researching it to see what is the possibility, and also in touch with our friends in Aruba who are, of course, overjoyed with this ruling."
 Some religious groups said they were disappointed but "not surprised".
 In its ruling, the Supreme Court noted the religious objections of opponents of same-sex marriage, but stated that freedom of religion "does not go so far as imposing one's own religious norms and values on another."
 The first same-sex marriage in Curaçao occurred on 27 July 2024 in Otrobanda, Willemstad between Danika Marquez and Melinda Angel.
 The first same-sex marriage in Aruba took place during the last week of September 2024.

+Religious performance

+The Catholic Church, the largest Christian denomination in Aruba, Curaçao and Sint Maarten, opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+The Church organized a rally against same-sex marriage in Willemstad in July 2019, which Bishop Luis Antonio Secco attended.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+Donald Chambers, the General Secretary of the Antilles Episcopal Conference, said in response that: "The spontaneous blessings are simply gestures that provide an effective means of increasing trust in God on the part of the person who asks.
+Hence the title, Fiducia supplicans literally means asking for trust."